Slidrive/astraread-ai/PRD.md

 ## Component Selection
 - **Components**:
   - Dialog for initial text input and settings
+  - Tabs for switching between text input and image upload
   - Slider for speed control with custom styling for precise control
   - Button for all playback controls (play/pause/restart/skip) with distinct states
-  - Progress for reading position indicator
+  - Progress for reading position indicator and OCR processing
   - Card for control panel with subtle elevation
   - Textarea for text input with adequate padding
   - Label for all form elements with clear hierarchy
+  - File input for image upload with drag-and-drop support

 - **Customizations**:
   - Custom reading display component with focus word highlighting
   - Custom keyboard shortcut handler with visual feedback
   - Custom chunk parser using LLM for intelligent grouping
   - Custom speed presets component (quick WPM selection)
+  - Custom OCR processing with progress feedback and confidence reporting

 - **States**:
   - Buttons: Subtle shadow on default, bright accent on hover, scale down on press, muted when disabled